10 Warning Signs that Tell Your Car Needs An Exhaust Repair

 Another reason for the vibration can be attributed to the exhaust leaks.
 In both cases, you must find the source of the problem and fix it before it comes back in the form of a heavy car exhaust repair.

-Engine Noise can be attributed to a number of issues, but the common issue is usually with the exhaust system of your vehicle.
+Engine Noise can be attributed to several issues, but the common issue is usually with the exhaust system of your vehicle.
 If you have recently noticed that your engine has increased the decibels considerably, it might be time to get an exhaust check-up in your local garage.

 The engine noise is attributed to the exhaust leak.
 A loud rumbling sound coming from the engine that rises and falls with the vehicle’s RPMs is a telltale sign of an exhaust leak.
 Most likely, the leak is in the exhaust manifold, and anywhere there are joints along with the exhaust system.
 This may also allow the harmful gases to penetrate the safe cabin and put you at a health risk.